bsstahl/BienOblige/docs/press/Internal Press Release.md

 ## Limitations of Current Solutions

-Many existing applications maintain their own tasks in isolation, lacking integration with other systems.
-This makes it difficult to see the big picture of everything that needs to be done to deliver value.
+Many existing applications maintain their own tasks in isolation, and utilize different structures for the data.
+This lack of integration makes it difficult to see the big picture of everything that needs to be done to deliver value, and to identify bottlenecks and other pain-points in the process.

 ## Introducing BienOblige